 If I have symptoms of the coronavirus, will using CPAP spread the virus to others?

-Current evidence suggests that the virus that causes COVID-19 spreads between people who are in close contact with one another (within about 6 feet).
+Current evidence suggests that the virus that causes COVID-19 spreads mainly through close contact from person to person, including between people who are physically near each other (within about 6 feet).
 It is transmitted through respiratory droplets produced when an infected person coughs or sneezes.
 However, there is some concern that using CPAP could spread the virus through the exhalation port, which allows carbon dioxide to escape from your mask.
 This port also may release smaller virus-containing particles as an “aerosol,” which can remain suspended in the air for a few hours.
 It’s possible that your bedpartner could inhale these virus particles.
 Therefore, it is important to sleep alone by isolating yourself in a separate bedroom.
 You can continue to use CPAP while sleeping in this recovery room.

 The virus also can remain on surfaces for a long time.
 Others could get the virus by touching an infected surface and then touching their own mouth, nose or eyes.
 Be sure that you routinely clean “high-touch” surfaces in your recovery room and bathroom.
 This includes include phones, remote controls, counters, tabletops, doorknobs, bathroom fixtures, toilets, keyboards, tablets, and bedside tables.